Truck driver in 2016 Interstate 80 crash that killed 6 sentenced to 180 days in jail

 After the sentencing, Pals and Weekly hugged outside the courtroom.
 They and their families chatted before parting ways.

 “I didn’t know grief could be so intense, so constant,” Pals said in his testimony.
-“I will never again hear Jamison say, ‘I love you, Dad.’”
+“I will never again hear Jamison say, ‘I love you, Dad.’ ”

 “Despite the anguish, there are other words that come to me,” Pals said.

-He listed “forgiveness” and “mercy” among them, before reading related quotes from the Bible.
+He listed “forgiveness” and “mercy” among them.

 Keith County Attorney Randy Fair shook Pals’ hand.